taneshsin/EngageTrack-AI/README.md

 # 📊 EngageTrack AI – Smart Productivity Insights

-**EngageTrack AI** is a simulated SaaS product analytics platform that visualizes user lifecycle insights, churn risk, engagement levels, and delivers AI-powered nudges.
-It mimics how modern AI-enabled SaaS platforms use behavioral signals and personalization to drive engagement.
+**EngageTrack AI** is a simulated SaaS analytics platform designed to showcase lifecycle intelligence, churn prediction, A/B testing, and AI-powered nudges using a real customer behavior dataset.

-Built with **Streamlit + XGBoost + Docker + GitHub Actions + Azure AKS**, this project showcases **product strategy, DevOps maturity, and full-stack delivery**.
+This project demonstrates how modern SaaS platforms can personalize engagement, track churn risk, and simulate product experimentation — all deployed via Docker + GitHub Actions + Azure AKS.

+---

 ---